facebook/facebook-ios-sdk/samples/ProfilePictureSample/ReadMe.txt

 iPhone OS 4.0 or later

 Using the Sample
-Install the Facebook iOS SDK.
+Install the Facebook SDK for iOS.
-Launch the ProfilePictureSample project using Xcode from the <iOS SDK>/samples/ProfilePictureSample directory.
+Launch the ProfilePictureSample project using Xcode from the <Facebook SDK>/samples/ProfilePictureSample directory.

 Changes from Previous Versions
 1.0 - First release.